stuarthayhurst/alphabetical-grid-extension/.github/PULL_REQUEST_TEMPLATE.md

  - Have any new dependencies, quirks, options or makefile targets been documented?

 ## Todo:
  - Is there anything left to do?
-If so, mention that here, as well as marking the pull request as a draft if the changes left are significant
+   - If so, mark the pull request as a draft to avoid any confusion

 ## Related issues / pull requests:
  - If the pull request requires another pull request to be merged first, please make note of this in the summary and mark the pull request as WIP